hozuki/StarlightDirector/README.md

 4. Build the solution.

 ## Translation

+Currently Starlight Director ships with English and Simplified Chinese translations.
+If there are no translation files for your language, it displays English by default.

 You can find language files under [`Resources/Languages`](src/StarlightDirector/Resources/Languages) from the application's directory.
 Feel free to translate Starlight Director into your language. :D